alexander-mikhailov/techlead_project/README.md

 A solution which is implemented using spring RestTemplate http client, Eureka discovery server/client, Cloud Config server/client and Jaeger implementation for distibuted tracing.

 ### How to
-* Run docker "jaeger-all-in-one.yml" compose file to start Jaeger backend.
+* Run docker "jaeger-all-in-one.yml" compose file to start Jaeger backend
 * Apply How to steps from solution1-v3

 ### Issues
-See solution1-v3 issues
+See solution1-v3 issues.

 ### Advantages
 * See solution1-v3 advantages
-* Having end-to-end distributed tracing (Jaeger in this case) allows us to monitor and troubleshoot transactions in complex distributed systems.
+* Having end-to-end distributed tracing (Jaeger in this case) allows us to monitor and troubleshoot transactions in complex distributed systems

 ## solution2-v1 (RabbitMQ)
 A solution which is implemented using RabbitMQ message broker.

 ### How to
-* Run RabbitMQ message broker.
+* Run RabbitMQ message broker
 * Run 1 instance of import-service with VM option -Dapp.labResultType=1 and 1 instance of processing-service with VM options -Dapp.labResultType=1 -Dapp.labResultProcessingTime=4000.
 Check RabbitMQ management console.
-You should not see more than 1 message in queue-lab-result-type-1.
+You should not see more than 1 message in queue-lab-result-type-1
 * In additional run 1 instance of import-service with VM option -Dapp.labResultType=2 and 1 instance of processing-service with VM options -Dapp.labResultType=2 -Dapp.labResultProcessingTime=15000.
 Check RabbitMQ management console.
-You should see queue queue-lab-result-type-2 is gradually filling up with messages.
+You should see queue queue-lab-result-type-2 is gradually filling up with messages
-* To empty the queue run 3+ instances of processing-service with VM options -Dapp.labResultType=2 -Dapp.labResultProcessingTime=15000.
+* To empty the queue run 3+ instances of processing-service with VM options -Dapp.labResultType=2 -Dapp.labResultProcessingTime=15000

 ### Advantages
-* Absence of http inetegration layer.
+* Absence of http inetegration layer
 * Visual monitoring tool (RabbitMQ management console)